abhinav-nath/all-about-go/README.md

 To implement an interface in Go, we just need to implement all the methods in the interface.

-If you are an OOP programmer, you might have used implement keyword a lot while implementing an interface.
+If you are an OOP programmer, you might have used `implements` keyword a lot while implementing an interface.
 But in Go, **you do not explicitly mention if a type implements an interface**.

 If a type implements a method with **name** and **signature** defined in an interface, then that type **implements** that interface.